Trade Setup for Monday: Top 10 things you should know before Opening Bell

 FII & DII Data:

-The foreign institutional investors (FIIs) sold shares worth Rs989 crore compared to domestic institutional investors who bought Rs349 crore in Indian equity market.
+The foreign institutional investors (FIIs) sold shares worth Rs274 crore compared to domestic institutional investors who bought Rs1009 crore in Indian equity market.

 Stocks with high Delivery%: